 23 June 1650: Charles II lands at Garmouth in Morayshire after sailing from the Netherlands and evading the English ships trying to intercept him.
 Charles signed the Covenant and the Solemn League immediately after coming ashore.

-3 September 1650: The Battle of Dunbar is a resounding victory for Cromwell, largely because of the actions of extreme religious factions on the Scots side.
+3 September 1650: The Battle of Dunbar is a resounding victory for Cromwell, largely because of the actions of extreme religious factions on the Scottish side.
 Cromwell then marches on Edinburgh and subsequently occupies much of southern Scotland.

 July 1651: Cromwell lands a force in Fife that defeats the Scots at Inverkeithing.
 He then moves on to Perth, tempting Charles II to use the gap he has left to advance on England and claim the throne.
 Charles takes the bait and Cromwell follows.